ParsaMohammadpour/skip-list/README.md

 # skip-list
-Data structure assignment. implementing skip list.
+&emsp; Data structure assignment.
+Implementation of **skip list**.
+This code was written at December 10, 2020 originally.